DakTheProgrammer/4883-Programming-Techniques-Wilson/Assignments/P02/514/README.md

 ### Dakota Wilson
 ### Description:

-This program is written in c++ and it takes in a set number of ordered trains and with that information it tries to rearrange them to fit in a given order.
+This program is written in C++ and it takes in a set number of ordered trains and with that information it tries to rearrange them to fit in a given order.
 The catch is that there is a staging area where you can load the carts in order to try and rearrange them to solve the problem.

 ### Files